The taxable value of your residential property in your tax deduction card

 You can read more about taxable value of residential property.

-It’s important to check the figures in your tax deduction card
+It’s important that you check the numbers in your tax deduction card

-If you believe the calculated market value is wrong, you can change your tax deduction card.
+If you believe the calculated market value is incorrect, you can change your tax deduction card.
 In the tax deduction card, you must enter the market value you believe is correct as of the end of 2026.
+You do not need to include any supporting documents.
 The taxable value is calculated automatically.
-Changing the value may affect how much tax you pay.
+A change in value may affect how much tax you pay.

 Taxable value and net wealth tax